Gavin Lee: Career

 Frank Schultz.
 He has performed as part of Andrew Lloyd Webber's The Phantom of the Opera film adaptation, appearing as one of the singers/dancers in the "Masquerade" scene.

 Lee and former London co-star Laura Michelle Kelly performed as Bert and Mary Poppins in the America Celebrates 4 July at Fords Theatre in front of President Barack Obama and First Lady Michelle Obama on 6 June 2010.
 The special aired on 2 July 2010 on ABC.
 Lee again reunited with Kelly when he returned to the role of Bert in the Broadway production of Mary Poppins on 24 August 2010.

 He took over the role of Jerry Travers in the West End production of Top Hat beginning 5 February 2013.
 He joined the Broadway revival of Les Miserables as Thenardier beginning 3 March 2015.

 Lee played Squidward Tentacles in SpongeBob SquarePants, the Broadway Musical.
 The stage musical premiered at the Oriental Theatre in Chicago, Illinois, and ran from June to July 2016.
 Lee reprised his role as Squidward for the Broadway run of the musical, starting with November 2017 previews at the Palace Theatre and remaining until it closed in September 2018.
 Lee was nominated for a Tony Award for Best Featured Actor in a Musical for his role as Squidward.

 In June 2019, he appeared at Paper Mill Playhouse in Millburn, New Jersey, taking on the role of Lumiere in Beauty and the Beast.
 He reprised the role in the 2021 UK tour.
 The production then transferred to the West End's London Palladium for a limited engagement beginning June 2022.

 On February 17, 2020, he performed the Manhattan Concert Productions' 50th-anniversary celebration of Joseph and the Amazing Technicolor Dreamcoat at David Geffen Hall, Lincoln Center.
 He played the Butler.

 Lee returned to the Paper Mill Playhouse to play Max Detweiler in its production of The Sound of Music from December 2–January 1, 2023.

-Personal life

-Lee is married to Emily Harvey, an American actress who was playing the role of Mme Firmin in London's The Phantom of the Opera during his own run in London in Mary Poppins.
-They have 3 children.
+He then went on to star in the tribute revue Stephen Sondheim's Old Friends, which opened at the Gielgud Theatre on 3 October 2023 following preview performances that began on 21 September.
+The production ran until 6 January 2024.
+In 2025, the revue transferred to the Ahmanson Theatre in Los Angeles and then to Broadway's Samuel J. Friedman Theatre.
+Lee took over the role of Scar in the Broadway production of The Lion King beginning July 22, 2025.